 Apart from an eye-catching design, Revolut catches the user’s attention with their tag line: Better than your bank account.
 You can’t help but want to read on and find out how they’re better than a traditional bank.

 Instead of the usual bank transaction fees, you’ll incur from foreign currency exchanges, Revolut makes it free.
 With the app and credit card, you can get free international money transfers, free global ATM withdrawals, and free money exchange in 25 countries.
 Perfect for our team of digital nomads! #NotAnAd

 Pay attention to the small details

-From the animations on their website, it’s clear that Revolut paid close attention to the details, which gives a professional touch and appeals to the sophisticated tech-savvy travellers and business executives they’re targeting.
+From the animations on their website, it’s clear that Revolut paid close attention to the details, which gives a professional touch and appeals to the sophisticated tech-savvy travelers and business executives they’re targeting.

 2. Stand on the shoulders of giants